 Maslow’s needs of heirarchy is different from Entrepreneur to employee.
 Take a 2×2 of Function on x axis versus organization on y.

 Goal has to be in the northeast quadrant of this 2×2.
 Different organization with different function must be an aspiration.
-Jumping from level 1 in one company to 4 in a different company is hard.
-1 to 2 in the same firm is better.
+Jumping from level 1 in one company to level 4 in a different company is hard.
+Upgrade from level 1 to level 2 within the same firm is better.
 Noone wants to stay forever in the same company.
-Hence you want to be ultimately in a diffeent company.oany for a differrnt function.
+Hence you want to be ultimately in a different company for a different function.

 Got constraints and resource optimization problems.
 It requires hiring the right set of people and firing right set of people.
 Net net it shall get better.

-Let us take the following axes of a caboid.
+Let us take the following axes of a cuboid.

 These are three reasons why anyone leaves.

-Ability of entrepreneur to differentiate himself from being a human to being CEO is key while firing.
+Ability of entrepreneur to differentiate himself from being a human to being a CEO is key while firing.
 Separate yourself as individual.
-Capability of letting go comes from the role you play as an organization.
+Capability of letting go comes from the role you play in an organization.
 Letting go is tough.
-No is hard.
+“No” is hard.
 But you have to do it.
 Do it fast.